-Who can be affected?
+Who can be a carrier of sickle cell or thalassaemia?

 Anyone can be a carrier of sickle cell or thalassaemia.
 The chances of being a carrier of sickle cell or thalassaemia are higher for certain groups of people.

 You are more likely to be a carrier if your family, no matter how many generations back, come from the Mediterranean, Africa, the Caribbean, the Middle East, South Asia, South America or South East Asia.